Starting a Business

 However, you must first know with certainty what city limits you are in, or if you are in no city limits at all.
 This will allow you to determine whose requirements you must comply with.
-To determine the jurisdiction, please use the County's mapping website: (1) click the "Layers" icon, (2) click the box beside the "Boundaries: Municipalities" box, (3) click the "Search" icon, (4) enter the location address, (5) press "Enter," and (6) click the red dot on the property.
-The "MuniCode" in the box that pops up shows the initials of the city that the property is located in.
-(No pop-up box means the property is not in a city limits and is under the jurisdiction of Richland County Government.)
+To determine the jurisdiction, please use the County's mapping website.
+Click here for instructions on using the website.

-The County's Planning and Development Services Department will be most happy to help you find the property's jurisdiction and help you understand the requirements applicable to your business.
+The County's Community Planning and Development Services Department will be happy to help you find the property's jurisdiction and help you understand the requirements applicable to your business.

-If you wish to conduct business from your home, please review the information about requirements for home occupations, complete a Home Occupation Form, and contact the County Zoning Division at firstname.lastname@example.org or at 803-576-2180.
+If you wish to conduct business from your home, please review the information about requirements for home occupations.
+If you have questions, please contact Zoning Division at firstname.lastname@example.org or (803) 576-2180.

 7. APPLY FOR ANY APPLICABLE LICENSES AND/OR PERMITS.
 Some good resources to learn more about what State and local licenses or permits may apply to your chosen business activity are shown below:

 8. GET TAX INFORMATION.
-Remember that there are four levels of government - city, county, state, and federal.
-Each one may have taxes that apply to your business.
+Remember that there are four levels of government -- city, county, state, and federal.
+Each may have taxes that apply to your business.
 Some resources to learn about these taxes are shown below: